tinyunit/tinyunit/README.md

   Finished in 0.00032524 seconds (real) 0.00017998 seconds (proc)

-Check out minunit_example.c to see a complete example.
+Check out tinyunit_example.c to see a complete example.
 Compile with something
 like:

-  gcc minunit_example.c -lrt -lm -o minunit_example
+  gcc tinyunit.c tinyunit_example.c -lrt -lm -o tinyunit_example

-Don't forget to add -lrt for the timer and -lm for linking the function fabs used in mu_assert_double_eq.
+Don't forget to add -lrt for the timer and -lm for linking the function fabs used in tu_assert_double_eq.

 ## Setup and teardown functions

-One can define setup and teardown functions and configure the test suite to run them by using the macro MU_SUITE_CONFIGURE with within a MU_TEST_SUITE declaration.
+One can define setup and teardown functions and configure the test suite to run them by using the macro `TU_TEST_SUITE(suite_name, setup_function, teardown_fucntion)` And for tests belong the suite, using `TU_TEST(suite_name, test_name)` to creating a binding between the test and suite.

 ## Assertion types

-mu_check(condition): will pass if the condition is evaluated to true, otherwise it will show the condition as the error message
+tu_check(condition): will pass if the condition is evaluated to true, otherwise it will show the condition as the error message

-mu_fail(message): will fail and show the message
+tu_fail(message): will fail and show the message

-mu_assert(condition, message): will pass if the condition is true, otherwise it will show the failed condition and the message
+tu_assert(condition, message): will pass if the condition is true, otherwise it will show the failed condition and the message

-mu_assert_int_eq(expected, result): it will pass if the two numbers are equal or show their values as the error message
+tu_assert_int_eq(expected, result): it will pass if the two numbers are equal or show their values as the error message

-mu_assert_double_eq(expected, result): it will pass if the two values are almost equal or show their values as the error message.
-The value of MU_EPSILON sets the threshold to determine if the values are close enough.
+tu_assert_double_eq(expected, result): it will pass if the two values are almost equal or show their values as the error message.
+The value of TU_EPSILON sets the threshold to determine if the values are close enough.

 ## Authors

-David Siñuela Pastor <siu.4coders@gmail.com>
+Yonggang Luo <luoyonggang@gmail.com>